 Many private investigators must also be technological savvy.
 For example, some may do database searches to find the right information for their clients.
 Private Investigators may also handle cases that might not have enough evidence for Police to get involved.
-The case may be as simple as a cheating spouse, or as complex as a twenty year old cold missing persons case.
+The case may be as simple as a cheating spouse, or as complex as a twenty-year-old cold missing person case.

 Sometimes, what starts as a private investigation gets the local police’s attention.
 As a result, private investigators can then help police crack the case.
 All in all, the duties or tasks of a private investigator can range depending on what kind of “Investigator” they become.
 Read on to learn about what skills and abilities a private investigator should have.

 There are some skills and abilities useful to have as a private investigator.
-To be a really good investigator, having a great eye for details could help getting the job done easier.
+To be a really good investigator, having a great eye for details could help get the job done easier.
 If you are good at solving puzzles and have an analytical mind, then doing a job like private investigation would work for you.
 No detail is too small or irrelevant.
-Most investigators however, most often need to have a license to practice.
+Most investigators, however, need to have a license to practice.

-When collecting evidence, having a physical picture of a crime or incident occurring, can make your information very creditable in court.
-Having observation skills are also useful in the field of private investigation.
+When collecting evidence, having a physical picture of a crime or incident occurring can make your information very creditable in court.
+Having observation skills is also useful in the field of private investigation.
 Skills such as organization and detail-oriented are other benefits of the job.
 Being a PI can be dangerous, so many do carry a firearm.
 This is legal, as long as they have the required permits.
 On the contrary to some beliefs, a private investigator cannot arrest anyone, they have to let the police do that.

-Do Private Investigators work alone?
+Do Private Investigators Work Alone?

 Private Investigators may be retired law enforcement personnel, some are even military.
 For the most part, Private investigators tend to work alone.
 However, there are some exceptions.
-Collaborating with local law enforcement or an organization can prove to be very useful in getting the much needed information quicker for anxious clients.
+Collaborating with local law enforcement or an organization can prove to be very useful in getting the much-needed information quicker for anxious clients.
 For example, many companies also employ private investigators to perform various tasks, like background checks or to quietly handle minor legal issues.
 In some cases, a PI can sometimes just follow a person around town, and report where that person goes, or who he or she talks with.